Trump hat 'empowered me' - Kanye West

 Kanye: MAGA hat 'made me feel like Superman'

-President Donald Trump and rapper Kanye West met on Thursday in the Oval Office.
+President Donald Trump and rapper Kanye West met in the Oval Office on Thursday.

 -